Charles Ring: Relationships with local Māori

 In the local press at the time, Ring had some standing as a "good Māori scholar...[with]...great influence with the natives" and is said to have been one of few Europeans who stayed in the area during the Māori war at some risk to himself.
 During his time in New Zealand, any negotiations with Māori for access to their lands, had to acknowledge that their rights as landowners were to be "strictly preserved" under the Treaty of Waitangi.

 When Ring purchased his farms in Auckland the land transactions with local Māori were apparently without difficulty.

 A local official, Ring and the chief pointed out and agreed on, defined boundaries, with the chief concluding that all was "straight and clear, and tika (correct), the utu (payment) agreed upon handed over, and the incident was closed."
 Shortly after this, Ring visited the Bay of Islands in the North of New Zealand to purchase stock and found a tense situation as a local warrior, Hōne Heke was threatening to cut down the flagpole.
 Ring along with other local dignitaries, including a magistrate, followed Heke up the hill, witnessed him cutting down the flagpole and leaving "without molesting a single European, or injuring or looting a pennyworth of their property".

-Before he began his search for gold, Ring was given permission by a local Māori leader Te Horeta also known as Te Taniwha, to search the land.
+Before he began his search for gold, Ring was given permission by a local Māori leader Te Horetā also known as Te Taniwha, to search the land.
 The narrative of this interaction describes Ring and his brother Frederick being confronted by Māori, and after a disagreement regarding the handing over of weapons, Te Taniwha called for a "parley" concluding that "I think these are good men.
 We will let them go".

 It was significant that immediately after confirmation of Ring's finding the New Zealand Government decreed that all prospectors were required to get provisional licences until arrangements could be made with local Māori who owned the land.
 A conference between Governor Wynard, Bishop Selwyn, the Chief Justice and two chiefs, Taniwha and Hohepa Parone, resulted in an agreement, signed on 30 November, that allowed the land to be opened for gold mining for three years and Māori to be paid pro-rata dependent on the number of miners who were also taxed.